alokgaurav04/DA6401_Assignment_2/README.md

     DATA_DIR = "/content/inaturalist_12K"

     For Flexibility , the code for CNN has been coded is a way that the number of filter , size of filters and activation function can be changed .

+    #Defining the CNN for classification
     model = CNNModel(num_classes=NUM_CLASSES,
                  filters=config.filters,
                  filter_policy=config.filter_policy,
                  activation=config.activation,
                  batch_norm=config.batch_norm,
                  dropout=config.dropout , kernel_size=3,dense_neurons=128).to(device)

+    #Training the network :
+    def sweep_train() function is provided to do training and validation